sxmatch/sxmatch.github.io/_posts/2023-05-22-Glance-Per-Tenant-Quotas-for-Images-in-Xena.md

         *NOTE: Glance_PASSWORD need to replace by the password for the **glance** user in the Keystone*.

-     - Make Sure that glance account has reader access to system-scope resource
+     - Make sure that glance account has reader access to the system-scope resource

        ```shell
        openstack role add --user glance --user-domain Default --system all reader